Warsaw is the vibrant capital of Poland, and it is located on the Vistula River.

 The city has more than 110 bridges and gangways crossing the Oder River and linking the 12 islands in the river.

-From the University quarter with its Baroque architecture, to the rebuilt market square, tasty food and mischievous gnomes, Wroclaw will surprise and enchant.
-But you may need to practice pronouncing the name, its ‘vrohtz-wahv’.
+From the University quarter with its Baroque architecture to the rebuilt market square, tasty food and mischievous gnomes, Wroclaw will surprise and enchant.
+But you may need to practice saying the name; it’s pronounced ‘vrohtz-wahv’.